ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } PrepareResp;
 ~~~

-The Helper processes each of the remaining report shares in turn:
+The Helper processes each of the remaining report shares in turn.
-It decrypts each of its remaining report shares as described in
+First, the Helper decrypts each report share as described in
 {{input-share-decryption}}, then checks input share validity as described in
 {{input-share-validation}}.
 If either decryption of validation fails, the Helper
 sets the corresponding outbound preparation response to